mkoeppen/page-quality-monitor/README.md

 ## 0.1.0
 - style page table
-- mark page rows with star and hide all other on "show only marked items"
 - fix node dev mode
 - tabs for report and todo
 - add todo list to code